incubyte/incubyte.github.io/content/blog/standup.md

 ##### Q: What is a facilitator?

-After the Agile coach/mentor leaves the team, one person from the team takes up the role of facilitator, almost like an Agile coach/mentor but internal.
-They initiate and make sure of a smooth exchange of baton.
-Don't make a single person facilitator; continuously rotate them.
+After the Agile coach/mentor moves on, one of the team members steps up as the facilitator, playing a role akin to an internal Agile coach/mentor.
+They kick things off and ensure a smooth exchange of the baton.
+Avoid sticking with a single facilitator; keep the rotation going among team members.

-You don't need a facilitator if you think your team is mature enough to handle things.
+This goes without saying but you don't need a facilitator if you think your team is mature enough to handle things.

 ##### Q: What order?